roziemd/xaynet/README.md

 and collecting your voice input centrally.
-Or, think about search engine that learns to personalise search results without collecting your often sensitive search queries centrally… There are thousands of such use cases that right today still trade privacy for convenience.
+Or, think about search engine that learns to personalise search results without collecting your often sensitive search queries centrally… There are thousands of such use cases that today still trade privacy for convenience.
 We think this shouldn’t be the case and we want to provide an alternative to overcome this dilemma.